JuniorBecari10/quick/README.md

 #### Range

-Range is a built-in type in Quick that allows you to iterate over a sequence of numbers. <br>
+Range is a built-in type in Quick that allows you to iterate over a sequence of numbers, and to index arrays and strings.

 This is the syntax:
 ```js
 start..end:step